Alis grave nil. Latin for “nothing is heavy to those who have wings.”

 To that end, we try to empower various alternative subcultures and engage with charities that directly impact the local area.
 We do this by partnering with various clubs and venues throughout DFW, as well as local small businesses.
 For example, our biggest events are the Bleeding Hearts’ Ball in February & Holiday Party and Toy Drives in December.

-The VCD isn’t here to try saving the world; we’re just trying to do the best we can while making the world a better, more inclusive place.
+The VCD isn’t here to try to save the world; we’re just trying to do the best we can while making the world a better, more inclusive place.
 So, if you’re interested in volunteering with a local tax-exempt charity and want to try something a little different…